 The Romani character Melquíades is also the local Great Gazoo.

 Gypsies are briefly mentioned in the Discworld novel Equal Rites.
 A town-based witch is worried they might kidnap Esk.
 Granny Weatherwax, who knows a bit about gypsies, finds this unlikely.
 (Don't ask what the Discworld origin of the word "gypsy" is by the way, since their Egypt is called Djelibeybi.)
-Twist: They absolutely can't lie.
+The same book also has Zoons, who are barge-travelling merchants who find the concept of lying strange (the ones who are good at dealing with outsiders call themselves Liars, because that's what they have to do).
+Zoons are, of course, distrusted, because there's nothing more suspiscious than someone who's being honest.

 Considering that the word "photographer" on the Disc derives from a Latatian term for "one who prances around ordering people about", the etymology probably has more to do with gag references than geographic origin.